KeaCluster/ts-invaders/README.md

 ## About

+Space invaders but with TypeScript

-- Just vanilla TS practice
+- Vanilla TS practice
 - Refactor and migration from og project: [spaceInvaders](https://github.com/KeaCluster/spaceInvaders) from a few years back
 - Overdue
-- Might keep it simple and clean.
+- Might keep it simple and clean
 - Might not and add more stuff

 ## Idk